 Recovery from a superficial face chemical peel is usually not significant and consists of pink skin color immediately after the peel and possibly some dry flaking skin over the next 2-3 days.

-You will see improvement in your facial skin in a few days but the benefits of new skin formation and new collagen formation take time to occur.
+You will see improvement in your facial skin in a few days, but the benefits of new skin formation and new collagen formation take time to occur.
 New collagen production does not start for 6 weeks.
-Therefore the benefits of your chemical peel will continue and the full benefits are seen at 3-6 months.
+Therefore, the benefits of your chemical peel will continue and the full results are seen at 3-6 months.

 If you are looking for a non-surgical cosmetic treatment that can rejuvenate your appearance, chemical peels may be for you.
-Dr. Brooke Seckel is a plastic surgeon Boston patients trust to provide safe, effective treatments and beautiful, natural results.
-Call 617-455-2859 today to schedule a consultation.
-During your appointment, you can learn about the many medical spa treatments available, including microdermabrasion, acne treatment, and Photo Facial IPL.
+Boston patients trust Dr. Brooke Seckel to provide safe, effective treatments for beautiful, natural-looking results.
+Contact our practice to schedule a consultation today.